anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release
+### "version": "9.0.20"
+1. Optimized worker used by `use-them` handing.
+2. Wrap your `app-pages-container` with `ut-file-picker-editor` to access image editor

 ### "version": "9.0.18"
 1. Made File selector more generic to use.